 After a few minutes of stunted conversation, she tells me apologetically she is going to go to sleep.
 She cuddles into her boyfriends bony shoulder and closes her eyes.

-I eat a few bananas and look out the window – it’s been about 5 hours now, and now the scenery is farmland, a green expanse of fields and rainforest on all sides.
+I eat a few of the tiny bananas and look out the window – it’s been about 5 hours now, and now the scenery is farmland, a green expanse of fields and rainforest on all sides.
 For a split second I see 4 boys standing in a field, waving and grinning at the passing train.

 The couple moves to another empty seat – it’s less crowded now.
 By now Tessa has finished her book and is sleeping sitting up, neck supported by a blown-up pillow that is slowly losing air.
 She sways as she sleeps, and she leans to one side, her neck stretching until it is almost at a 90-degree-angle.
 I’m getting really concerned for her – it looks like her neck is going to snap!
 Suddenly she almost falls out of her seat – YAAH! – but she wakes up and catches herself before landing on the floor.
 I trade seats with her so she can lean on the window.